 Recent information technology (IT) proliferation deployed in major financial services by Nigerian banking institutions has led to an increase in threats posed to these systems.
+A real time analysis is of utmost importance to the finance sector, enhancing its operational mode and outcome in a short time frame of fraud occurrence [1].
 Debit/Credit cards are one of the most common payment methods used over the Internet.
-It was asserted that financial fraud can be viewed as an act intended for deception involving financial transactions for personal gain purpose [1].
-Fraudsters have it easier as most transactions do not require the presence of a bank account/card holder; stealing relevant customers details or perform identity theft by posing as the customer at point of payments is all that is vital to perpetrating their acts.
+It was asserted that financial fraud can be viewed as an act intended for deception involving financial transactions for personal gain purpose [2].
+Fraudsters have it easier as most transactions do not require the presence of a bank account/card holder; stealing relevant customers' details or perform identity theft by posing as the customer at point of payments is all that is vital to perpetrating their acts.
 This includes phishing and unsuspecting customers, redirection to malicious websites with a hidden act of harvesting customers' banking details and information.
 Credit card fraud is equally viewed as a type of theft and fraud done using a payment card, as a fraudulent fund source in a transaction.
 Some security issues are mostly faced by banks everywhere, but the prevention of card fraud attracts high priority, and this is set to grow with the exponential rate of Internet awareness and transactions.
-Increase in online purchases has made criminals take advantage of various weak authentication checks to commit credit card fraud [2].
+Increase in online purchases has made criminals take advantage of various weak authentication checks to commit credit card fraud [3].